 This FAQ is intended to be a brief introduction to Academy and Select soccer for parents and players who are unfamiliar with it.

-2. What age groups does Select soccer apply to?
+2. What age groups does Academy/Select soccer apply to?

-Select is split into two age groupings.
 Academy is from U9 to U12.
-Athena (Girls) and Classic (Boys) is from U13 to U19.
-Academy game scores are not recorded, whereas Athena and Classic teams play for points and are involved in divisional play with promotion and relegation opportunities.
+Select is from U13 to U19.
+Academy game scores are not recorded, whereas Select teams are involved in divisional play with promotion and relegation opportunities.

 3. Are the genders split?